 • Digital Temperature Controller to ± 1 C.

-Impact Laboratories aim to use our extensive expertise and knowledge on polymer characterisation combined with our advanced equipment, in order to provide our customers with reliable, fast and cost-effective information regarding their polymer-based products.
+Impact Laboratories aim to use our extensive expertise and knowledge of polymer characterisation combined with our advanced equipment, to provide our customers with reliable, fast, and cost-effective information regarding their polymer-based products.

 Density of Plastic